 Dyson Pure Hot+Cool™ HP04 Purifying Heater + Fan

 If you’re a tech-savvy person and want to keep technology on the road with you, this premium model has more features than you’d ever thought a heater could have.
-Not only will it heat your space, but it will purify the air at the same time and send real-time data about your air-quality to your smartphone.
-It also doubles as a powerful fan to keep you fresh during the summer months, so you’ll not need to buy an extra piece of equipment.
+Not only will it heat your space, but it will purify the air at the same time and send real-time data about your air quality to your smartphone.
+It also doubles as a powerful fan to keep you fresh during the summer months, so you’ll not need to buy an extra piece of equipment for this.

 Dyson is known for its Air Multiplier technology.
-The fan is bladeless, and the Multiplier technology helps to increase the speed and power of the fan.
+The fan is bladeless, and the Multiplier technology helps to increase its speed and power.
 The 350-degree oscillation (adjustable from 45 degrees) ensures that it heats the whole room quickly and evenly.
 There is no doubt that this tech, along with the eight temperature settings it has, will keep your entire RV warm.

-If that’s not enough, it comes with a magnetized remote (the magnet is for storage on the metal casing of the heater).
-If you don’t like remotes, the unit is also voice-controlled.
+If that’s not enough, it comes with a magnetized remote control (the magnet is for storage on the metal casing of the unit).
+If you don’t like remotes, the unit can also be voice-controlled.
 You get all this amazing technology in a product that only measures 30.1 x 5.11 x 8.07 inches, weighs only 12.36 pounds, and has a three-year warranty.
 It’s portable; it’s high-quality, it’s impressive.

-- It has a tip-over safety protection but doesn’t tip easily anyway.
+- It has tip-over safety protection (doesn’t tip easily anyway)

-If you like the idea of an oscillating heater with remote, this 1500-watt tower stack is for you.
-The remote isn’t magnetic like the Dyson’s, but it does clip onto the back of the product for safekeeping.
+If you like the idea of an oscillating heater with remote control, this 1500-watt tower stack is for you.
+The remote isn’t magnetic like the Dyson model, but it does clip onto the back of the product for safekeeping.
 The elongated design makes it great for fitting into corners or tight small spaces, allowing you to run it out of the way of your everyday activities.

-The heater is compact, measuring 7.25 x 8.6 x 23 inches and only weighing 8.6 pounds.
-It has a three-year warranty and is ETL-listed.
-The adjustable thermostat and 8-hour timer make it a great model for your RV.
+The heater is compact, measuring 7.25 x 8.6 x 23 inches, and only weighs 8.6 pounds.
+It has excellent built-in safety features that will automatically shut it off if need be including tip-over shutoff and overheat protection.
+Furthermore, it has a three-year warranty and is ETL-listed.

 - Can heat 150 square feet